TiaanNieuwoudt/mikrotik_ip-blocker/README.md

 Anyone is welcome to provide me with some kind of task that needs to be done on mikrotik, I'll be happy to give it a try.

+NOTE: The MIkrotik firewall is supposed to block IP's added to the address list, and not the Python program itself